mcayala/markdown_example/README.md

 ### Special case when file is called README
 As you know, when there is a file called README.md in a repository that file is displayed below the list of files and folders in the repoistory.
 This is the case **also** for any other folder than the top folder.
 You can have a README.md in, for example, the *BASELINE* folder that gives instructions on what is going in that folder and how those files are inteded to be used.

+Click the example folder to see the two files in markdown format there.